marlon4051/luxor-bidding/README.md

 - **Further optimizing queries and index management in PostgreSQL.**
 - **Separating the backend into a standalone Node.js service for better scalability and maintainability.**
 - **Implement user registration.**

----

-Your project is now ready to run locally. 🚀